2019 High School National Championship Tournament Logistics Information

 The HSNCT is NAQT’s overall high school championship event.
 NAQT also runs a Small School National Championship Tournament for small high schools.
 Make sure you are looking at information for the proper tournament.
 (Qualified small schools are welcome to attend the HSNCT, even if they also attend the SSNCT!)

 May 24–26, 2019 (Friday–Sunday).
 This is Memorial Day weekend.

-Participants will check in on Friday, May 24 and have the opportunity to meet each other and play scrimmage matches on official NAQT questions.
+Participants will check in on Friday, May 24 and have the opportunity to meet each other and play scrimmage matches.
 As an alternative to the scrimmage matches, teams may also participate in the ACRONYM popular culture tournament on Friday evening.